DataDog/hiring-engineers/answers.md

 ```

-Bonus Question: What is the difference between a Service and a Resource?
+**Bonus Question**: What is the difference between a Service and a Resource?

 A service is defined by a verb which describes the function it implements, for exemple : validate a token.
 However, a resource refer to some data so it is defined by a noun, for exemple : log files.